LG Tone Free FP9 Review: The most versatile wireless earbud case

 Combining that with the small size means these buds can nestle in your ears nicely.
 I’d feel confident jogging with them, but I might suggest looking for something with an over-ear hook like the Power Beats Pros for more active users.

 LG says that the ear tips are created using medical-grade silicone, and while they felt nice to wear, they turned inside out almost every time I took them out of my ears.
+Nothing detrimental, but a small annoyance nonetheless.
 There are the usual small/medium/large ear tips included with the buds.

 Quirks